maltsh/CalcSwift/docs/README.md

 # CalcSwift 🧮

-Welcome to the Calculator Website!
+Welcome to CalcSwift!
 This web application provides a stylish and functional calculator with both dark/pink and light/white modes.

 ![Laptop and Mobile View](assets/calc.png)